matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 when creating a new room, prevent anyone from knocking.

 ### Power levels
-The default power level for "knock" is 0.
+The default power level for "knock" is the default power level for the room.
 If a user has a too low power level to knock they aren't allowed to do this.
 As power levels can be set for users not currently in the room this can be used as a way to limit who can knock and who can't.

 #### Example:
 `@alice:example.org` CAN knock, but `@bob:example.org` can't: The (incomplete) content of